elbatros/coding_challenge/README.md

 I don't have a math, computer science or engineering degree.
 I don't see that I'm sure there are much more elegant solutions to this problem, but if anything my being able to solve this with a limited knowledge of Python speaks to my ability to really -->
 ##### Process/Approach:
-My experience with Python before this challenge was limited to 4-5 hours a couple months ago, so I was going to try and keep things simple.
+My experience with Python before this challenge was limited to 4-5 hours a couple months ago, so I was going to have to keep things simple.
 It may have been wiser to use a language I was comfortable with, but I had been looking for an excuse to get some Python practice and I thought if ever there was a time to do it, it was while completing a coding challenge for a company that uses it.
 Before actually planning my approach I just kicked the tires a bit and made a **rough** list of the 3 categories of listings and their unique and/or possibly problematic  characteristics:
 1. Camera with Accessories:
    - **Could:**